nrwl/nx/docs/shared/guides/storybook/extra-topics-for-angular-projects.md

 This setup instructs Nx to use the configuration under the `build-storybook` target of `my-project` when using the `storybook` and `build-storybook` executors.

+{% callout type="note" title="Storybook & Angular" %}
-> **Note:** Storybook for Angular needs a default project specified in order to run.
+Storybook for Angular needs a default project specified in order to run.
 The reason is that it uses that default project to read the build configuration from (paths to files to include in the build, and other configurations/settings).
 In a pure Angular/Storybook setup (**not** an Nx workspace), the Angular application/project would have an `angular.json` file.
 That file would have a property called `defaultProject`.
 In an Nx workspace the `defaultProject` property would be specified in the `nx.json` file.
 Previously, Nx would try to resolve the `defaultProject` of the workspace, and use the build configuration of that project.
 In most cases, the `defaultProject`'s build configuration would not work for some other project set up with Storybook, since there would most probably be mismatches in paths or other project-specific options.
+{% /callout %}

 ## Configuring styles and preprocessor options